andre0707/WorkoutTransferer/README.md

 ## Use case

 There are different use cases.
 For example:
-- when developting an app which works with workout data, it is nice to have an easy way copy some real data to the simulator
+- when developing an app which works with workout data, it is nice to have an easy way copy some real data to the simulator
-- a friend has no Apple Watch, but would like the recorded data from a hike
+- a friend has no Apple Watch, but would like the recorded data from a hike to store it in his/her Health app
-- on a very long hike, you can split up recording and share each part later with everybody from the group
+- on a very, very long hike, you can split up recording and share each part later with everybody from the group

 ## How does it work?